indPavitra/BCG_Data_Science_JS/README.md

 # Customer Churn Analysis – Predictive Modeling & Insights
 This project focuses on identifying customers who are likely to churn using robust machine learning techniques, feature engineering, and business-centric analysis.
 Designed to help stakeholders make proactive, data-driven retention strategies, this end-to-end pipeline demonstrates how analytics can directly influence customer loyalty and revenue.

-🚀 Project Highlights
+##Project Highlights
-✅ Built a full-fledged churn prediction pipeline using real-world customer data ✅ Engineered and selected features that significantly improved model performance ✅ Deployed classification models including Logistic Regression, Decision Tree, and Random Forest ✅ Achieved meaningful model evaluation with confusion matrices and classification metrics ✅ Delivered actionable insights to reduce churn and improve customer lifetime value
+- Built a full-fledged churn prediction pipeline using real-world customer data
+- Engineered and selected features that significantly improved model performance
+- Deployed classification models including Logistic Regression, Decision Tree, and Random Forest
+- Achieved meaningful model evaluation with confusion matrices and classification metrics
+- Delivered actionable insights to reduce churn and improve customer lifetime value

 ## Problem Statement
 Customer churn poses a critical challenge for businesses.
 The cost of acquiring a new customer is significantly higher than retaining an existing one.
 The goal of this analysis is to: